joshfng/railsready/README.md

 Just install a NGINX or Apache, run passenger-install-nginx-module or passenger-install-apache-module, upload your app, point your vhost config to your apps public dir and go!

+This method may not be ideal for everyone.
+Some people may prefer to use RVM.
+I use RVM in development but in production I only need 1.9.2 and gems are local to the app user thanks to bundler.
+Building from source (for me) is better since my servers are only running one app each and I know exactly what they need to run.

-I use this to setup VMs all the time but I'm sure this script can be improved upon.
+I use this to setup VMs all the time but I'm sure this script can be improved.
+It's meant to serve as quick start to get all the dependencies, Ruby, and Rails on a system with no interaction.
+Basically it's just running all the apt-get commands for you (aside from building Ruby).
 I'll update the commands and ruby versions as they change.